Veandercross: Six-year-old campaign

 Veandercross commenced his campaign with a sixth in the Trust Bank Stakes (G3) at Wanganui, but was right back to his best with a good run in the Enerco Stakes (G2) at Hastings, flashing home for second to new star Snap, with half head back to Solvit.
 He then crossed the Tasman Sea, opening with another fast finish for fourth behind Durbridge in the George Main Stakes at Randwick.
-Then unfortunately he succumbed to an injury and was retired.
+Then he succumbed to an injury and was retired.

-1997-98 season
+1997–98 season

 After a long break Veandercross returned to racing in the 1997-8 season aged nine, with a big effort for a close seventh in the Waikato Draught Sprint (G1), then stormed home again for a close ninth in the Otaki Maori WFA 1400 (G1).
 He once more headed across the Tasman for one last Australian campaign, but couldn't recapture his form and was defeated by Octagonal in the Australian Cup at Flemington and failed to run on in the Easter Cup at Caulfield.
 Chris Turner then made the decision to finally retire this champion racehorse.

 He had 40 starts during his career for 15 wins, nine seconds and four thirds, earning A$2,602,524.
 He won eight times at Group One level.